nicoversity/unity_polyextruder/README.md

 ### 2024-11-25

-* Added an alternative implementation of a more lighweight implementation of the `PolyExtruder.` class, titled `PolyExtruderLight.`. `PolyExtruderLight` generates one combined mesh (3D prism only) instead of keeping three separate top, bottom, and surround meshes.
+* Added an alternative, more lighweight implementation of the `PolyExtruder` class, titled `PolyExtruderLight`. `PolyExtruderLight` generates one combined mesh (3D prism only) instead of keeping three separate top, bottom, and surround meshes.

 ### 2023-01-16